HelmiHRouf/CPSC-210/README.md

     - to be able to **book** the study room inside the library.
     - to be able to **cancel book** of the study room inside the library.
     - to be able to **log out** and back to the main interface.
+    - to be able to **re-login** and retrieve the book and study room information that the user already did.

 - As a librarian:
     - To be able to **make an account** containing Username and Password.